inkandswitch/patchwork/README.md

 This monorepo (managed with pnpm workspaces) includes both the core OS APIs as well as various datatypes and tools.

-`./os`: contains the core OS functionality: general API definitions, UI chrome like the doc list sidebar, and versioning utilities.
-(Over time we'll likely split these out into separate packages.)
+`./sdk`: contains Patchwork library functionality used by packages, eg:

+- defining concepts like tools and datatypes
+- account management
+- version control utilities
+- helpers for working with Automerge data
+- reusable UI components

+Proper SDK documentation is a todo.

-`./packages/*` contains *packages* which can define datatypes and tools.
-Some of these packages are referenced from `./os` and bundled as built-ins; some are deployed to Automerge as dynamic packages.
+`./packages/*` contains *packages* which can define datatypes and tools, eg. the essay editor or a spreadsheet.
+Counter is a good sample one to look at for the minimal structure.

-`./os/src/packages/*`: we bundle some mature core packages like our essay editor datatype and tool directly into the OS and deploy them statically as part of the OS deploy.
-Over the long term we plan to pull these out of this directory and deploy them dynamically.

-(Maybe in the future we can make a new package that depends on os and packages, to break the cyclic dependency and enable some better TS workspaces stuff.)
+`./os`: a React application that renders the Patchwork OS.
+Currently we also add a bunch of packages to the built OS so they can be deployed and loaded directly with the OS; we're moving towards loading all out of automerge.

 ### Dependency hygeine

-- Datatypes and tools can depend on the core OS APIs.
-Over time we plan to formalize a clear SDK that the OS exports.
+- Everything can depend on SDK.
+(We want to minimize and organize SDK over time.)
+- It's OK for packages to depend on each other, but only through the public interface.
-- Datatypes can depend on the OS but should not depend on tools.
+- Nothing should depend on OS, that's just a web app.
-- Tools can depend on functionality in both the OS or various datatypes that they support.

 ### Adding a new package

-If you want a fast development loop and easy deploy as part of the core OS deploy:
+If you want to add a package and bundle it into OS (recommended for now), here are the steps:

 - Run `pnpm dev` to run the OS in dev mode
 - copy one of the existing directories in `os/src/packages`. `counter` is a nice minimal one you can start with.
 - You'll need to update a few places to get your new package registered.
 (Sorry this list is long, it should be shorter.)
   - update the package name in `<yourpackage>/package.json`
+  - update `os/package.json`:
-  - update `os/package.json` to include an entry pointing to your new package
+    - include an entry pointing to your new package in the dependencies
+    - add a `build:<package>` line copying the structure of the existing ones.
+(This copies the built bundle for your package into the dist of the OS so it can be deployed together.)
+  - run `pnpm install`
   - update `os/src/packages/index.ts` to include an entry pointing to your new package
   - Update `os/src/packages/datatypesSafe.ts` to include an entry for your new datatype (assuming your package exports a datatype)

+Now it's time to try out your new package!
+To see your new datatype/tool in Patchwork, you'll need to make sure it's enabled, since we hide experimental datatypes by default.
+Log in / create an account, open the account picker, and check the box for your new datatype.

+You should see a new "new" button in the list at the top of the sidebar, letting you create a doc of your new datatype.
+Click that and you should see your new tool running!

-If you want to dynamically deploy a new package to an automerge document and are ok with a more experimental developer experience: ask Paul or Geoffrey for help, that's a more experimental thing currently.
+If you want to dynamically deploy a new package to an automerge document: ask the team for help, that's more experimental for now.

 ### AI